 - 1. All activities will be conducted in accordance with the CAAs. - 2.
 The criteria for evaluating the need for habitat management, including all uses described in this CD, will be determined during annual planning activities. - 3.
 Activities must meet specific and articulated habitat and related wildlife objectives and contribute to the achievement of the purposes for which the refuge units were established.
 These objectives may be outlined in a Comprehensive Conservation Plan, a Habitat Management Plan, an Annual Work Plan, or in the Special Use Permit. - 4.
-For farming specific activities - a.
-All activities will adhere to general condition for cooperative farming programs as listed in the Cooperative Agriculture Use Policy (620 FW 2). - b.
-All operations are to be carried out in accordance with the BMPs and soil conservation practices. - c.
-Pesticide use is restricted by type and economic threshold limitation.
-Annually, all proposed pesticides must be submitted to and approved by the Refuge Manager or the Regional or National Integrated Pest Management (IPM) coordinator. - d.
-The only Genetically Modified (GM) crops allowed are glyphosatetolerant corn and soybeans. - 5.
-For grazing specific activities - a.
-No insecticides may be used on refuge lands. - b.
-No supplemental feeding will be allowed on refuge lands. - c.
-Control and maintenance of the livestock will be the responsibility of the permittee. - d.
-Fencing, water supply, and other livestock management infrastructure needs and costs will be outlined on a site by site basis in the SUP.
+Farming (Cooperative) - - A. SUPs or Cooperative Farming Agreements will specify the type of crop to be planted and describe the refuges' share. - B. The SUP may specify any herbicide or agricultural restrictions of the tract. - C. The SUP may specify timing constraints to insure that the proper field work is completed at the appropriate time. - D. The permit is issued subject to the revocation and appeals procedure contained in Title 50, Part 25 of the Code of Federal Regulations. - E. Refuge managers will comply with all existing and current policies regarding the use of genetically modified crops (glyphosate-tolerant soybeans and corn)